lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 Can you help me compare options and tell me the best booking strategy right now?
 ```

-AI will summarize current price ranges, suggest the best booking window, and often flag which days of the week tend to be cheaper — saving you the time of checking three or four booking sites manually.
+AI will summarize current price ranges, suggest the best booking window, and often flag which days of the week tend to be cheaper, saving you the time of checking three or four booking sites manually.

 **Scenario B — Finding an AC Technician**

-*Your air conditioning is making a strange noise and you need help fast — it is July in Southwest Florida.*
+*Your air conditioning is making a strange noise and you need help fast; it is July in Southwest Florida.*

 ```
 My AC unit is making a loud rattling noise and is not cooling properly.
-I need a licensed, insured HVAC technician in Cape Coral, Florida, as soon as possible — ideally today or tomorrow.
+I need a licensed, insured HVAC technician in Cape Coral, Florida, as soon as possible, ideally today or tomorrow.
 What are some reputable companies in the area, and what should I ask them before agreeing to any work?
 ```

-AI can surface local service providers, summarize their review profiles, and give you a short checklist of questions to ask — like whether the diagnostic fee is waived if you proceed with the repair.
+AI can surface local service providers, summarize their review profiles, and give you a short checklist of questions to ask, like whether the diagnostic fee is waived if you proceed with the repair.

 **Scenario C — Finding and Vetting a Plumber**